 Catenary Video Productions, established by Don Olsen in 1986, has released numerous videos and DVDs steam-era railroading and logging operations over the years.
 One of these DVDs, Sierra Shortlines, Vol. 2 includes some color footage taken by Louis Stein during the two YV fan trips plus some footage of the logging operations of Yosemite Lumber Company.
 Two more recent releases West Coast Railroad Logging include additional footage of the Yosemite Lumber Company operations.

 In 1996, an interesting (but strange in some ways) B/W art movie was released entitled Color of a Brisk and Leaping Day.
 The film won an award for cinematography at Sundance.
 It basically tells the story of what might have happened if the YV had been sold to 18-year-old John McFadden rather than being scrapped, although the writer/director took a lot of artistic license with the premise.
 A review of the movie is on the web while the movie is available as a DVD or can be rented from Amazon.

-If you are modeling the Yosemite Valley Railroad or just interested in its history, you might want to join our YV Yahoo group:
+If you are modeling the Yosemite Valley Railroad or just interested in its history, you might want to join our YV Groups io chat list:

-Click on the above graphic to join this group/chat list.
+Click on the above graphic and then Sign Up for this chat list.
 There are about 200 of us on this list and it is a good place to ask questions, share information, etc. We occasionally send new photos around for comment plus share layout plans, modeling projects, etc. We also have an annual YV Weekend each year (the date of the weekend varies depending on where we go).
 The activities vary from year to year.
 In the past, we have typically had field trips on the Saturday (or Saturday/Sunday) of the weekend to explore portions of the YV route and the logging inclines.
 We have also had work weekends to help on the reconstruction of YV Observation Car 330 and caboose 15.
-The Symposium date is announced only on the Yahoo list.
+The Symposium date is announced only on the Groups list.